jbarnes1/Azure-FPGA-Mobile-Web-Client/README.md

 Using these exciting new Azure technologies like Machine Learning and FPGA, it is now possible to create applications that can rapidly predict image contents (in under a second) and then use that prediction to make (in this case) life-saving decisions.

+#To Get started

+First, folllow this link to provision an AML environment.

+Next, use this PYTHON Notebook to develop/deploy an ML model to an FPGA -enabled AKS Cluster: [Python Notebook:](https://github.com/jbarnes1/Azure-FPGA-Mobile-Web-Client/blob/master/Notebooks/jbFPGA_Python_AML_Service_v5.ipynb)